Kickstarter and Stepping Stones Series

 If you have learnt to sail and are wanting to expand your experience and start to race then the Kickstarter series is an obvious next step.
 This series is open to all members - youth/junior and adults.
 The club Coaching Team, supported by experienced club sailors provide a supported introduction to racing most Sundays during the main season.
 Please check the calendar and look out for information in the monthly Starboard Tack newsletter for dates the Kickstarter series is running.
 The trophies for this series, and a record of recent winners, can be viewed in the Trophy Cabinet on the Club's website.
 The Adult Trophy here and Junior Trophy here.
 You are required to be logged in to view the Trophy Cabinet.

 The idea of the Kickstarter series is to help you love racing by helping you ease into competitive sailing.
 Joining in the racing can feel a bit daunting as you might think you'll get in the way, make loads of mistakes and look a bit daft at the back of the fleet.
 Leave all these pre-conceptions at home, all sailors make mistakes and there is nowhere better to hone sailing skills faster than in the racing fleet.
 Even if you decide ultimately racing isn't for you, learning how to do it will help your overall sailing skill level immensely.

-There are 3 races each day which count towards the Kickstarter series, two races in the morning only for the Kickstarter participants and then the series joins the main club racing in the first race in the afternoon, you only need to complete 1 lap in this race to get your Kickstarter points but we encourage you to keep going and finish the main race too!
+There are 3 races each day which count towards the Kickstarter series, two races in the morning only for Kickstarter participants and then the series joins the main club racing in the first race in the afternoon, you only need to complete one lap in this race to get your Kickstarter results, but we encourage you to keep going and finish the main race too!